 We believe that the next big wave in mobile gaming will see the rise of strong IP with a core narrative design experience as the foundation, some of which we believe have got to do with the special events happening in the year.
 They are perfect opportunities for us to provide exciting new content and free gifts to our community.
 We figure this is important to our live ops strategies and to keep players engaged and anticipating for the next event.

-What’s it like to work with Kwalee?
+What’s it like working and publishing with Kwalee?

 Christophe: Our partnership with Kwalee has much to do with what we do here and why we do it.
 I’m extremely happy with where we are and the direction we’re taking with our games as we go along.
 With the resources, technology and analytics the company has access to, the people at Tictales can make more narrative games for the current generation to be more relatable and engaging, which is what both the studio and the community want.